nghttp2/nghttp2/README.rst

                            SPDY protocol version to use.
         -d, --data=<FILE>  Post FILE to server.
 If - is given, data will be read from stdin.
+        -m, --multiply=<N> Request each URI <N> times.
+By default, same URI is not requested twice.
+This option disables it too.

     $ src/spdycat -nv https://www.google.com/
     [  0.025] NPN select next protocol: the remote server offers: